Tecnam P-Mentor

-The design was first unveiled at AERO Friedrichshafen 2022.
+The design was first unveiled at AERO Friedrichshafen in April 2022.
+Conceived as a single-platform trainer from PPL and Upset Prevention and Recovery Training.
+The P-Mentor combines a Rotax 912iSc3 advanced Garmin glass cockpit, and an all-metal/composite airframe to deliver full IFR capability and is now operated by flight schools worldwide.

 Design and development

 The P-Mentor was designed to comply with the European Union Aviation Safety Agency EASA CS-23 regulations for certified light aircraft.
 It was EASA CS-23 certified on 7 April 2022.

 The design features a cantilever low-wing, two-seats-in-side-by-side configuration enclosed cockpit under a bubble canopy, fixed tricycle landing gear with wheel pants and a single engine in tractor configuration, driving a two-bladed variable pitch propeller.

 The aircraft wing has a light alloy spar and wing box, with a carbon-fibre-reinforced polymer leading edge.
 The 9.0 m span wing is equipped with slotted flaps of 75% span, plus frise ailerons.
 The standard engine employed is the 75 kW Rotax 912iSc four-stroke certified powerplant.

 The design uses a new tapered planform wing, employing a laminar flow airfoil, which meets the EASA CS-23 requirements for low speed handling and stall characteristics without a ballistic parachute, although a parachute is approved and available as a factory option.

 The aircraft may be equipped for IFR flight.
 For training use it may be optionally equipped with a simulated retractable landing gear handle, although the landing gear does not actually retract.